-Creativity and Innovation: Envision and explore rich teaching and learning opportunities.

-- Commitment: Educate students to their full potential and uphold the greater good of the school. - Choice: Empower individual paths and goals through personalized learning. - Excellence: Foster a climate of high expectations, quality, and accountability. - Integrity and Compassion: Model honesty, dignity, fairness, and responsibility while demonstrating respect and understanding.
+- Creativity and Innovation: Envision and explore rich teaching and learning opportunities. - Commitment: Educate students to their full potential and uphold the greater good of the school. - Choice: Empower individual paths and goals through personalized learning. - Excellence: Foster a climate of high expectations, quality, and accountability. - Integrity and Compassion: Model honesty, dignity, fairness, and responsibility while demonstrating respect and understanding.

 Students at JCS-Pine Hills are part of an independent study education model and are generally referred to as being in the home study program or the academy program.
 Daily instruction of TK-12 home study students is done by the parent teacher under the supervision of an EF.
-TK-8 students may get enrichment one day a week at a learning center, at the Madison Ave location, or elect to use funds for instruction from one of our educational enrichment partners.
+TK-8 students may get enrichment one day a week at a learning center, at the Madison Ave location.
+EFs also work with families to identify the need for additional instruction from one of our educational enrichment partners.
 Students at our academies are taught by a certificated teacher less than 74% of the time and by a parent-teacher more than 26% of the time.

-Our student population consists primarily of white students (63.8%) and hispanic/latino students (31.6%).
-Our special education population is larger than traditional districts, with an overall percent of 18%.
-Due to the nature of independent study, our English language learner population is extremely small (1.3%), since for at least a portion of the week the parent is the teacher for the student.
-Our socioeconomically disadvantaged population is 38.2%, and our homeless and foster youth make up 2.8% of the population.
+Our student population consists primarily of white students (63.6%) and hispanic/latino students (31.9%).
+Our special education population is larger than traditional districts, with an overall percent of 18.5%.
+Due to the nature of independent study, our English language learner population is extremely small (1.4%), since for at least a portion of the week the parent is the teacher for the student.
+Our socioeconomically disadvantaged population is 40.4%, and our homeless and foster youth make up 2.1% of the population.
 While we don't have a migrant population in the traditional sense, we do have a somewhat transient population; some families decide that home study is not the right "fit" for them, while others move back and forth between different charter schools looking for different resources and schedules.
-This has been even more true during the pandemic as mask requirements and potential vaccination requirements have shifted.

-Students come to JCS-Pine Hills for various reasons: some are looking for an option other than their local school because they aren't happy with what their local school has to offer; some are drawn to a particular academy because of its focus; others like the balance of home school and classroom-based instruction; and still others prefer the traditional home study model with the flexibility and choice in curriculum and daily schedule.
+Students come to JCS-Pine Hills for various reasons: some are looking for an option other than their local school; some are drawn to a particular academy because of its focus; others like the balance of home school and classroom-based instruction; and still others prefer the traditional home study model with the flexibility and choice in curriculum and daily schedule.
 Because JCS-Pine Hills covers a relatively large geographical area, our student demographics and needs vary somewhat depending on the region.
 As a school we look at data for each academy individually, home school, by grade level (TK-8 and 9-12), and as a whole to identify our students' needs.
 While JCS-Pine Hills strives to support all learners in meeting their potential, we are very aware of our struggling and at-risk learners and their diverse needs and are constantly striving to provide additional supports.